Incident Investigation: Importance, Step-by-Step Guide, Training

 OSHA incident investigation procedures may be more complicated than one might think.
-Investigating a workplace incident entails looking beyond the immediately available or perceptible information.
+Investigating an incident in the workplace entails looking beyond the immediately available or perceptible information.
 This means that if someone gets hurt at work because they slipped on a puddle, for example, the incident report should reflect far more than the immediate facts of the incident.

 Thorough incident investigations involve approaches that allow employers and employees to address any shortcomings and gaps in safety measures.
 By aiming to find the root causes of an incident, employers and employees will be able to prevent future incidents and make the workplace safer for all involved.